Don’t let a job break your heart

 I started calling it a heartbreak when my compulsive stalking behaviour struck me as oddly familiar.
 You know how in a post break-up manner you might find yourself lurking on your ex’s social media accounts?
 That was me, systematically and shamelessly checking my ex employer’s website, blog and LinkedIn page during the first months that followed our separation.

 I wanted to know what they’ve been up to.
 I wanted to see what cool projects I’ve been missing out on.
-Like a good masochist I want to add insult to my injury.
+Like a good masochist I wanted to add insult to my injury.

 Clearly, I haven’t moved on.
-What I need is closure.
+What I needed is closure.
 And my way of healing from any kind of break-up, professional or personal, is by turning pain into insight.

 It’s not you, it’s me

 Luckily there’s no “new girlfriend” to compare myself to.
 I have not been replaced and I don’t think I will be.
 But this didn’t ease my obsession, instead it only seemed to feed my “you were supposed to be the one” narrative.

 We were a match made in heaven.
 On paper this position seemed to fit me like a glove.
 I remember reading about it and thinking: this is it.
 But for many reasons, which will not fit in one article, we were also a match made in hell.

 Like the majority of challenging relationships we recreated the infamous trinity of bad communication, unmet needs and unrealistic expectations.
 And like with any dysfunctional dynamic, I had to step out of it to realise how much damage it had done to my self-esteem.

 It takes distance to have a full perspective.
 And now that I’ve had time to reflect back I’m ready to own my part.